Canada’s protests settle down, but could echo in politics - The Boston Globe

 “Poilievre is clearly playing by the populist playbook right now,” said Béland.
 “If he becomes Conservative leader, the party might effectively shift towards Trump-style populism.
 However, it’s unclear whether enough Canadians support this vision to make it appealing beyond the party’s base.”

-The protests have been cheered on in the US by Fox News personalities and conservatives like Trump.
+The protests have been cheered on in the United States by Fox News personalities and conservatives like Trump.
 Millions of dollars in donations have flowed across the border to the protesters.

 About 44 percent of the nearly $10 million in contributions to support the protesters originated from US donors, according to an Associated Press analysis of leaked donor files.
 Prominent Republican politicians have praised the protesters.

-But experts say the US support of the Canadian protesters is really aimed at energizing conservative politics in the U.S., where midterm elections are looming.
+But experts say the US support of the Canadian protesters is really aimed at energizing conservative politics in the United States, where midterm elections are looming.

 And some in the United States have pushed back.

-“When I say democracy is fragile I mean it,” Bruce Heyman, a US ambassador to Canada during the Obama Administration.
+“When I say democracy is fragile, I mean it,” said Bruce Heyman, a US ambassador to Canada during the Obama administration.
 “Stand up for our friend Canada and let your voice be heard.”

 Meanwhile, though the situation in Ottawa appeared to be ending, there were new signs the protests had not died out entirely.